 The aim of the thematic sections is to provide a viewpoint on a given issue and suggest new approaches or avenues of research.
 The preparation of a thematic section is entrusted to two members of the editorial board, who jointly formulate the angle of approach to this theme.
 There are 5 to 10 articles per section.
 Calls for contributions will be also published on the journals website and in newsletters sent through internet.

 The publisher of Studia Humana is the University of Information Technology and Management in Rzeszow (Poland).

 Sciendo archives the contents of this journal in Portico - digital long-term preservation service of scholarly books, journals and collections.

 The editorial board is participating in a growing community of Similarity Check System's users in order to ensure that the content published is original and trustworthy.
 Similarity Check is a medium that allows for comprehensive manuscripts screening, aimed to eliminate plagiarism and provide a high standard and quality peer-review process.

-Jan Woleński, University of Information Technology and Management in Rzeszow, Poland
+Jan Hertrich-Woleński, University of Information Technology and Management in Rzeszow, Poland

 Deputy/ Managing Editor